Amazon CloudWatch

 Send logs and metrics to Amazon CloudWatch

-The Amazon CloudWatch output plugin allows to ingest your records into the CloudWatch Logs service.
-Support for CloudWatch Metrics is also provided via EMF.
+The Amazon CloudWatch output plugin lets you ingest your records into the CloudWatch Logs service.
+Support for CloudWatch Metrics is also provided using Embedded Metric Format (EMF).

-This is the documentation for the core Fluent Bit CloudWatch plugin written in C. It can replace the aws/amazon-cloudwatch-logs-for-fluent-bit Golang Fluent Bit plugin released last year.
-The Golang plugin was named cloudwatch; this new high performance CloudWatch plugin is called cloudwatch_logs to prevent conflicts/confusion.
-Check the amazon repo for the Golang plugin for details on the deprecation/migration plan for the original plugin.
+This is the documentation for the core Fluent Bit CloudWatch plugin written in C. It can replace the aws/amazon-cloudwatch-logs-for-fluent-bit Golang Fluent Bit plugin (cloudwatch).
+This CloudWatch plugin is called cloudwatch_logs to prevent conflicts or confusion.
+Check the Amazon repository for the Golang plugin for details about the deprecation and migration plan for the original plugin.

-See here for details on how AWS credentials are fetched.
+See AWS credentials for details about how AWS credentials are fetched.

 region